-13. Accounts and Records
+14. Accounts and Records

 Council shall cause to be kept such accounts and records as are necessary to record the affairs of the Society.
-A financial statement shall be prepared from the books of account as at the end of each financial year, which shall be June 30 and shall be audited by the Auditor or Auditors appointed at the previous Annual General Meeting.
+A financial statement shall be prepared from the books of account as at the end of each financial year which shall be June 30 and shall be audited by the Auditor or Auditors appointed at the previous Annual General Meeting.

-The Treasurer shall also prepare and submit to each meeting of Council a financial statement for the period from July 1 to the date of the meeting.
+The Treasurer shall also prepare and submit to the next meeting of Council a financial statement for the period from July 1 to the end of each calendar quarter.

-14. Annual General Meeting
+15. Annual General Meeting